BUSSINES TERMS POLICY

 If the Purchaser fails to select one of the options mentioned above, the rights implied by immaterial breach apply – see below.

-In addition to cases where GD cannot deliver a new defect-free product, replace the component part or repair the product, Purchasers-consumers may and can claim a reasonable discount also in cases where GD fails to remedy the situation within a reasonable period or where the remedy would cause significant inconvenience to the Purchaser.
+In addition to cases where GDM cannot deliver a new defect-free product, replace the component part or repair the product, Purchasers-consumers may and can claim a reasonable discount also in cases where GDM fails to remedy the situation within a reasonable period or where the remedy would cause significant inconvenience to the Purchaser.

 6. Immaterial Breach

 If improper performance constitutes other than material breach, the Purchaser may and can have the defect removed or be given a reasonable discount on the purchase price.

 Unless the Purchaser claims the discount on the purchase price or withdraws from the agreement, GD may deliver the missing parts or remove the legal defect.
 Other defects can be removed at GD’s discretion either by repair or delivery of a new product.

 If GDM fails to remove the defect in due course or refuses to remove the defect, the Purchaser may claim a reasonable discount on the purchase price or withdraw from the agreement whereby the selected option can then be changed only if so approved by GDM.